SigmaCode/POM-QQ/CS/2023-2024/October/README.md

-# SigmaCamp Problem of Month October 2023 Solution
+# SigmaCamp CS PoM October 2023 Solution

 This folder contains a solution to the October 2023 Computer Science PoM.
 It contains the following files: